ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 The work-in-progress (?) `OCaml macro system <https://github.com/ocamllabs/ocaml-macros>`_ does this.
 It has even been informally proposed for Haskell by @ezyang in `<http://blog.ezyang.com/2016/07/what-template-haskell-gets-wrong-and-racket-gets-right/>`_.

-Enforcing that separation means restricting programs we currently allow.
+Enforcing that separation means restricting programs we currently allow, by assigning bindings to stages and restricting what kinds of references between stages are allowed.
-Least surprisingly, normal bindings, and normal imports, in the module cannot be used in splices or quotes.
+Least surprisingly, normal bindings, and normal imports in the module cannot be used in splices or quotes.
 But there are other constructs that more surprisingly tangle stages too.
 Typed Templated Haskell is one.
 First of all, there is name leakage.
 ::
   [|| ... :: IosOnlyType ||] :: Q (TExp IosOnlyType)
 This can't work unless we are building *on* and *for* iOS.
+Otherwise the ``IosOnlyType`` will be out of scope in one of its two usage sites.
+If we aren't compiling for iOS (iOS is not host OS), then ``IosOnlyType`` is not in scope in the quote.
+If we aren't compiling on iOS (iOS is not the build OS), the ``IosOnlyType`` is not in scope as the argument for ``TExp``.
+The latter one is the show-stopper, presumably we are compiling for ``iOS`` if we want to do this.
+Typed TH in affect assumes that any host type can be mapped back to a build type for sake of the phantom param.
+As shown, this is not always the the case.

 But even if we work around that, there's also will be semantic leakage.
 In the near future there would be
 ::